 Do you know how to poke and pry with a purpose?

 Of course you do.
-We’ve all done it before.
-Right?
-We’re talking about research.
+Small business owners like us have all done it before.
+Even if you didn’t realize it, you did.
+We’re talking about market research.

-Taking the time to understand potential customers closest to you is key.
-Often businesses are so eager to get going, they skip taking the time to learn about their audience.
+Taking the time to understand potential customers closest to you is really important.
+Businesses like yours are so eager to get going, they skip taking the time to really understand the areas they serve.

-Conducting market research is the First Step to Building Your Digital Marketing Foundation.
-There are two key components to market research in our area.
+Market research is the First Step to Building Your Digital Marketing Foundation.

-But, don’t forget.
-Market research is an ongoing component of your marketing.
-Local demographics are constantly changing.
+But, your research is never done.
+Market research is an ongoing part of running your small business.
+Our local communities are constantly changing.

 What is Market Research?